You likely know the story.

 Eid al-Adha presents us with a unique opportunity to talk with our Muslim friends about Jesus.
 We can start with common ground, discussing Abraham’s story.
 We can listen to why this festival is so important and central to the Islamic faith.
 And at the right time, we can share what it means to us and how Abraham teaches us not only about sacrifice but ultimately about faith and the grace God gives.

 Today there are many people across the Middle East and Central Asia who are searching for hope.
-Through innovative technology and digital media, Global Heart Ministries shares the message of Jesus, provides faith-building resources and connects people to the Underground Church where they can develop relationships with other believers.
+Through innovative technology and digital media, Global Heart Ministries shares the message of Jesus, provides faith-building resources and connects people to the persecuted church where they can develop relationships with other believers.

 Would you give today to help more people hear the message of Jesus and understand the grace He gives?